• Skip to primary navigation

 4. Supplementing with vitamin D

-One of the big issues with the fall season and perhaps an element of the October slide with chronic illness for me at least, is that we can no longer get sufficient amounts of vitamin D from the sun in the northern Hemisphere.
+One of the big issues with the fall season and perhaps an element of the October slide with chronic illness for me at least, is that we may no longer get sufficient amounts of vitamin D from the sun if we live far from the equator.
 With the importance of vitamin D for health being emphasised more and more, I make sure that I supplement every day.
 Personally I use the BetterYou vitamin D spray as I absorb it far better than in tablet form (I was always deficient when I took the tablets).

 Always check with a medical professional before taking any new supplements.